 But then, the moment of truth.
 From the Liverool end comes flying not a smoke-bomb (nor a petrol bomb), but a legit, bona fide flare:

-Perhaps influenced by the tifosi at Roma’s Stadio Olimpicio during the previous years European Cup final, among other ties, this seems to be the first evidence (at least in our records) of a flare specifically being used at an English game:
+Perhaps influenced by the tifosi at Roma’s Stadio Olimpicio during the previous years European Cup final, among other ties, this seems to be one of the earliest pieces of evidence of a flare specifically being used at an English game:

 The launching of the pyro serves as a warning shot, as a shortly afterwards supporters of the massive European giants break through the fence (it’s erection now somewhat justified in the wake of this response) and charge at what must have seemed like upstart minnow fans having a great time at their expense:

-Police horse and dog units are swiftly on the scene as the Liverpool boys retreat.
+Until now the coppers have oddly been in between standing and sitting away fans, but police horse and dog units are soon on the scene as the Liverpool boys retreat.
 One fan expertly bamboozles both a dog and it’s handler by just casually walking off with a “yeah I’m going” gesture, sending the K9 unit in the other direction:

 Those who were on the pitch clamber back through the easily made holes in the fence which had allowed them to access it: